Mental Health Literacy

 -

-Knowledge about the types of mental health stigma and its impact on our individuality and community, and strategies to challenge stigma and promote acceptance through attitude, language and action.
+Mental Health Stigma provides knowledge about the types of mental health stigma and how stigma impacts students’ individuality and community.
+Below are resources that provide strategies to challenge stigma and promote acceptance through attitude, language and action.

 - BIPOC Mental Health Awareness Month: Navigating Stigma | The Trevor Project